-Luckily the vegan foods market has exploded in recent years and we’re able to easily cook both dairy and egg free at home.
-Our fridge and pantry are stocked with vegan replacements of typical kitchen items (milk, eggs, and butter, for example) including a prepared vegan pesto that we truly adore.
+Luckily the vegan-foods market has exploded in recent years and our kitchen is stocked with vegan replacements of typical staples like milk, eggs, and butter – plus a prepared vegan pesto that we adore.

 We once accidentely bought their “regular” pesto with parmesan cheese (we realized it before giving it to my daughter, thank goodness!) and actually much preferred the flavor of the vegan version.